igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   ...)
 ~~~

-The `->>` macro is mostly used for processing collections because map, filter and similar functions accept a collection at the second argument.
+The `->>` macro is mostly used for processing collections because `map`, `filter` and similar functions accept a collection at the second argument.
 The problem with `->>` is, it's read less easily than `->` so use it only when it's completely clear what's happening.

 The `->>` macro becomes a mess when used with vast anonymous predicates: